ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

   - If the devices does not support a reset operation then the body of this method can be left empty, but it's signature must still be defined.

 > [!TIP]
-> It's a good idea to write a comment in the body of the method to denote when `Reset` operation is not supported.
+> Add a comment in the body of the Reset method to denote when a reset operation is not supported by the instrument.

 ### 2. Create a Custom Instrument Factory Class